rgalanakis/dccautomation/README.rst

 dccautomation
 =============

-Library for external control or automation of any application that hosts a Python interpreter.
+The **dccautomation** library for external control or automation of any application that hosts a Python interpreter.
 This is very useful when writing automated tests or systems against a program, such as Autodesk Maya, that does not behave like a normal Python interpreter.